 “You‘ve got to start with the customer experience and work back toward the technology – not the other way around.”

 Both consumers and designers seem to agree with him.
 According to a 2013 eConsultancy User Experience Survey Report, 95% of the people surveyed nodded to the statement that “good user experience just makes sense.”

 That’s why Apple has persistently continued to build on user experience with each new iOS release.
-And 2017 has not been any different.
-The App Store even got a major overhaul on iOS 11, with a bold typeface and an emphasis on images – all meant to improve the experience of scrolling around and downloading apps.
+The App Store even got a major overhaul on iOS 11, with a bold typeface and an emphasis on images – all of which are meant to improve the experience of scrolling and downloading apps.

 If you want Apple to look your way, you’ve got to be on the same page.
 And what better to do so than borrowing a cue from their own ecosystem?

 For optimal user experience, you’ll notice that Apple principally focuses on three themes- depth, clarity, and UI.

 - Does your mobile app easily communicate its purpose and objectives?